johndryan/thesis/Thesis Paper - References.md

 **Horning, R. (2012) Hi Haters!. *The New Inquiry*, Available at: http://thenewinquiry.com/essays/hi-haters [Accessed: 30 Nov 2012].**

-Horning's opinion piece on the social-media-fuelled trends of micro fame, self-marketing, and self-surveillance.
+Horning's opinion piece covers the social-media-fuelled trends of micro fame, self-marketing, and self-surveillance.
 He draws links between them and neoliberalism, which served as starting points for some of my writing on the commodification of the individual.

 - - -